remap/ndn-flow/framework/readme.md

 ### How to use

-Typically, an application should set up the default identity and keyChain first, then pass these to application components (for example, discovery, or a timestamp-based consumer), and start application components when needed.
+Typically, an application should instantiate a Bootstrap object first, and use it to set up the default identity and keyChain, then pass the Face, Identity, and KeyChain to each application component (for example, discovery, or a timestamp-based consumer), and start those components when needed.

-**A quick look (sequence number consumer with bootstrap in JavaScript)**
+#### A quick look

+The following code sets up a sequence number consumer in JavaScript.

 ```JavaScript
     // bootstrap
     var bootstrap = new Bootstrap(face);